 Remember is it a huge step for a young person to make a disclosure

 Make some notes immediately afterwards (being aware that note-taking during a disclosure may inhibit that disclosure, making it harder for the young person to be open and honest); record the date, time, place and context of the disclosure or concern, recording facts and not assumption or interpretation.
-Any notes must be added to a completed ‘Cause for concern’ form and handed to the safeguarding lead or deputies (not left on a desk marked for their attention).
+Any notes must be added to a completed ‘Cause for concern’ form and handed to the designated safeguarding lead or deputies (not left on a desk marked for their attention).
 Do not be afraid to interrupt meetings if you need to speak to someone.
 Note any non‐verbal behaviour and ensure that that the language used by the young person (do not translate into correct terminology) is recorded.

 By abuse we mean that they have;

-You should assure the young person who made the allegation that this is a serious matter and you will follow it up with the Safeguarding Lead.
-You should update the young person as to what action has been taken.
+You should assure the young person who made the allegation that this is a serious matter and you will follow it up with the Designated Safeguarding Lead.
+You should update the young person as to what action has been taken. q

 Designated Leads for Safeguarding

-The designated lead for safeguarding children are:
+The designated leads for safeguarding children are:

 Any employee, trustee or volunteer who is concerned about a young person should tell the appropriate designated Safeguarding Lead immediately.